stub Investing In SushiSwap (SUSHI) – Everything You Need to Know – Securities.io

 SushiSwap (SUSHI) is currently available for purchase on the following exchanges:

-Kraken – Founded in 2011, Kraken is one of the most trusted names in the industry with over 9,000,000 users, and over $207 billion in quarterly trading volume.
+Kraken – Founded in 2011, Kraken is one of the most trusted names in the industry and offers trading access to over 190 countries, including Australia, Canada, Europe, and the United States (excluding Maine, and New York).

 How to Store SushiSwap (SUSHI)